frischwood/A3Dshell/README.md

 The following features are planned for future releases:

+### Interactive Map for ROI Drawing ✅ **IMPLEMENTED**
+Draw your Region of Interest directly on an interactive Swiss map:
+- **Feature**: Draw rectangular bounding boxes on Swisstopo maps
+- **How it works**:
+  - Select "Use custom shapefile" in GUI
+  - Choose "Draw on interactive map" option
+  - View Swiss topographic map
+  - Draw ROI rectangle with drawing tool
+  - Save as shapefile with one click
+  - Automatic coordinate transformation to EPSG:2056
+- **Technology**: Streamlit-Folium with Swisstopo WMS layers
+- **Status**: ✅ **Available now** - Use in GUI Location & ROI tab
+- **Details**: See `docs/INTERACTIVE_MAP_FEATURE.md` for technical specification

 ### SwissTLMRegio Land Use Integration
-Automatic download and processing of Swiss topographic land use data (SwissTLMRegio):
+Automatic download and processing of Swiss topographic land use data:
 - Seamless integration with Swisstopo API
 - Automatic conversion to PREVAH land use codes
 - Support for custom mapping tables
-- **Status**: Not yet implemented
+- **Status**: Planned
 - **Current workaround**: Use constant land use value (`USE_LUS_TLM = false`)

 ### Additional Planned Features